Back to the web ringBack to the web ring

 Notes

-After the British company Castle had bought the rights for the TD backcatalogue of 'The Pink Years' era, they had re-released the albums Electronic Meditation (1970), Alpha Centauri (1971), Zeit (1972), Atem (1973) and Green Desert (1973, released 1986) in 1996.
-Two years later they released the additional compilation The Pink Years, including some tracks from those five early albums, compiled by Edgar Froese himself.
-Edgar Froese also had written some liner notes for this CD release back in December 1997:
+After the British company Castle had bought the rights for the TD back catalogue of 'The Pink Years' era, they had re-released those five early albums in 1996.
+Two years later they released the additional compilation The Pink Years, including some tracks from these albums, compiled by Edgar Froese himself:

 Electronic Meditation describes an unknown, almost chaotic side of perception.
 It does not aspire to be art, as often is assumed, but rather, it expresses an attitude about life at the end of the sixties.
 Every value was questioned -- old values were overturned in order that new and different ones could develop.